ppasupat/basic-pipeline/README.md

 Basic pytorch pipeline for running experiments.

-Part of this is inspired by [PyText](https://github.com/facebookresearch/pytext) and Kelvin Guu's [gtd](https://github.com/kelvinguu/lang2program/tree/master/third-party/gtd).
+Part of this was inspired by [PyText](https://github.com/facebookresearch/pytext) and Kelvin Guu's [gtd](https://github.com/kelvinguu/lang2program/tree/master/third-party/gtd).
 But instead of a pre-made Swiss Army knife,
-I just want a plain plastic case that I can put my favorite blades in.
+I just want a plain plastic case that I can put my favorite blades into.

 # Dependencies